okinawabob/um/ifsm201.md

 Additionally, we will also discuss our first software application which is Word Processing.
 Actually, I don't really care which Word Processor you utilize.
 However, you must submit docx documents throughout the course which are the standard Microsoft Word 2007-16 file format.

 ### Content this week

 I will utilize PowerPoint slides for lecture and discussion.
 The slide sets will be posted as PDF documents with four slides per page in color.
-Please print the following PDF files prior to class:
+Please print the following PDF files prior to class so you can take notes on them:

 - [Slide Set 1: Inside the Computer and Peripherals]({{site.baseurl}}/assets/ifsm201/1-Data-Hardware.pdf "Right click this link and open in new tab")
 - [Slide Set 2: Word Processing]({{site.baseurl}}/assets/ifsm201/2-WordProcessing.pdf "Right click this link and open in new tab")